bajpaiayush0128/django-ecommerce/README.md

 8. Access the application at `http://localhost:8000` in your web browser.

+9. Add gmail and password in settings.py for email authentication to work and stripe keys in keys.py for payment integration (look stripe docs for help at stripe.com/docs)

 ## Contributing

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps: